 In those cases, a tighter button is better for a more accurate control.
 The upfaders are as smooth as the crossfader and as loose as it.

-Above them there is a button which swaps the cueing to your headphones (if plugged in).
+Above them, there is a button that swaps the cueing to your headphones (if plugged in).
 If you press both buttons you will head both tracks.

 On top of that, there is a 3-band equalizer which has a low and high pass filter for each channel.
 These filters come in handy during mixing as they filter out high and low frequencies in your tracks.

 In the center of all this, there is a “library browse” knob which allows you to browse for the next track.
 This is ideal for browsing for tracks without using your laptop’s pad or computer mouse.